billforsternz/retro-sargon/README.md

 The project is approaching completion.
 Sargon runs well, it's pretty decent at tactics and will tear you apart if you don't pay attention.
 It doesn't understand the endgame - finishing the opponent off in that stage (even with say K+Q v K) is beyond its horizon.
-I am tempted to add a simple "king in a decreasing sized box" type positional factor to the scoring function to fix that - but that's not really software archaeology is it?
-A similar problem, probably fixable in the same way is that Sargon will sometimes dridt and concede a draw by repeating moves even in an overwhelming position.
+I am tempted to add a simple "king in a decreasing sized box" type heuristic to the scoring function to fix that - but that's not really software archaeology is it?
+A similar problem, probably fixable in the same way is that Sargon will sometimes drift and concede a draw by repeating moves even in an overwhelming position.

 Some notes on the project organisation.
 The Sargon assembly language source, in original and